Theatre of Blood: Plot

-For the next play, Romeo and Juliet, Lionheart lures the critic Peregrine Devlin to a fencing gymnasium, where he reenacts the sword fight from the play.
+For the next play, Romeo and Juliet, Lionheart lures the critic Peregrine Devlin to a fencing gymnasium, where he re-enacts the sword fight from the play.
 He badly wounds Devlin but chooses not to kill him at this juncture.
-The sixth critic, Solomon Psaltery, an obsessively jealous man, murders his wife, believing her to be unfaithful, as portrayed in Othello.
+The sixth critic to die, Solomon Psaltery, an obsessively jealous man, murders his wife Maisie, believing her to be unfaithful, as portrayed in Othello.
 Although Psaltery survives, his actions lead to his imprisonment, and he will likely die in prison.
-The seventh critic, Miss Chloe Moon, is electrocuted to replicate the burning of Joan of Arc in Henry VI, Part 1.
-The eighth critic, flamboyant gourmand Meredith Merridew, is force-fed pies made from the flesh of his two toy poodles until he chokes to death, replicating the demise of Queen Tamora in Titus Andronicus.
+The seventh critic to die, Miss Chloe Moon, is electrocuted to replicate the burning of Joan of Arc in Henry VI, Part 1.
+The eighth critic to die, flamboyant gourmand Meredith Merridew, is force-fed pies made from the flesh of his two toy poodles until he chokes to death, replicating the demise of Queen Tamora in Titus Andronicus.

-It is revealed early in the film that Lionheart is being aided by his adoring daughter Edwina.
-Eventually, she is arrested as the prime suspect in the murders, forcing Lionheart to reveal himself to Devlin.
-Lionheart tells Devlin to give him the award or be killed.
-Devlin refuses, and Lionheart plans to put out his eyes with red-hot daggers, as happens to Gloucester in King Lear.
-However, his contraption gets stuck just as the police arrive to save Devlin.
+It is revealed that Lionheart is being aided by his adoring daughter Edwina.
+She kidnaps Devlin and brings him to the theatre, where Lionheart tells him to give him the award or be blinded with red-hot daggers, as happens to Gloucester in King Lear.
+He refuses, but the contraption meant to blind him gets stuck.
 Lionheart sets fire to the theatre.
 In the confusion, one of the vagrants kills Edwina by striking her on the head with the award statuette, unwittingly casting her in the role of Cordelia, Lear's youngest daughter.
-Lionheart retreats, carrying her body to the roof and delivering Lear's final monologue before the roof caves in, sending him to his death.
+Lionheart retreats, carrying her body to the roof and delivering Lear's final monologue before the roof caves in, setting him ablaze and sending him to his death.
 Devlin, a critic even in the face of death, then gives Lionheart's performance a positive if mixed review.